deohs/coders/demos/data_import/border-wait-time/intro-web-data.md

 ## Strutured text & JSON

-Filter the Network requests by clicking XHR (XML Http Request)...
+Filter the Network requests by clicking XHR (XML Http Request)

-You can now see the structured data retreieved by the client-side application from an [API](https://en.wikipedia.org/wiki/API).
+You can now see the structured data retrieved by the client-side application from an [API](https://en.wikipedia.org/wiki/API).

 This is a serialized representation of Javascript data structure called [JSON](https://www.json.org/).
 Compare with the XML data we saw earlier.